CLATONIA VILLAGE INFORMATION

 Adjournment:

-Mike made a motion to adjourn the meeting at 7:23 p.m.
-John seconded.
+John made a motion to adjourn the meeting at 9:22 p.m.
+Shelby seconded.
 Voting yes was Schuerman, S. Hajek, J. Hajek, Waltke, and Holsing.
 Motion carried 5-0.

 Copies of previous months minutes and claims are available at the Village Office.
 If you would like a copy, please email Sarah at clatoniavillage@diodecom.net